Chorus/Note-Documentation/docs/Session/CreateEditCancelSession.md

 title: Create, Edit and Cancel a Session
 ---

-Sessions scheduled for you by your agency will appear on your session list.
+Sessions scheduled for you by your organization will appear on your session list.

 ## Create a Session

-If your agency allows you to schedule your own sessions, you will have access to add sessions to your session list.
+If your organization allows you to schedule your own sessions, you will have access to add sessions to your session list.

 <img src="/img/SessionList.png" width="400" />